codingispink/Movies-Recommendation-System-/README.md

 **a.
 Recommend movies based on a specific movie**

 First, we will recommend movies to users based on a specific movie.
-When we suggest a specific movie, the system will go through the data list and take the movie ID of that specific movie and append to self.hist list.
+When we suggest a specific movie, the system will go through the movie list and take the movie ID of that specific movie and append to self.hist list.

 ```
  def recommend_on_movie(self, movie, n_recommend=5):